carlmylo/docu-rpcs3/pages/english/cust-config/main.md

 <li>
 <p><img src="https://carlmylo.github.io/docu-rpcs3/images/cust/smallblue.png" alt="A blue square with a dotted outline." title="Tan Square"> <strong>Depending on your computer</strong>:</p>
 <ul>
 <li><strong>Adjust VBlank Frequency</strong> if you want a higher internal framerate.
-This can make it easier to hit notes but may cause graphical instability and connection issues while online. <strong>It’s best left alone</strong> and not recommended to go above 75 Hz if adjusting it for online play.
+This can make it easier to hit notes but may cause graphical instability and connection issues while online. <strong>It's best left alone</strong> and not recommended to go above 75 Hz if adjusting it for online play.
 Increasing it exponentially uses more CPU and GPU.
 <ul>
 <li>Once again, having a higher VBlank can cause issues with vocal detection.</li>
 </ul>